scoskey/m0037/notes.md

     g. $\forall y P(y)$ (UG)
 2. $\forall x P(x)\wedge Q(x)\to \forall y P(y)$ (Deduction, 1)

-### 6. Compactness and completeness
+### 6. Completeness and compactness

 Recall that we have proved the Soundness Theorem, which states that any syntactic consequence of $T$ is also a semantic consequence of $T$, that is, if $T\vdash\sigma$ then $T\models\sigma$.
 In this section we will prove the converse.

 **Theorem** (Completeness Theorem, version I) If $T\models\sigma$ then $T\vdash\sigma$.

 We will actually prove the completeness theorem in another form.
-Recall that a theory $T$ is semantically consistent if there is a model of $T$.
-Recall also that a theory $T$ is syntactically consistent if $T\not\vdash\sigma\wedge\neg\sigma$.
+Recall that a theory $T$ is syntactically consistent if $T\not\vdash\sigma\wedge\neg\sigma$.
+Recall also that $T$ is semantically consistent if there exists a model of $T$.

-**Theorem** (Completeness Theorem, version II) If $T$ is syntactically consistent, then $T$ has a model.
+**Theorem** (Completeness Theorem, version II) If $T$ is syntactically consistent, then $T$ is semantically consistent.

 To see the two statements are equivalent, first suppose that version I is true and let $T$ be a syntactically consistent theory.
 If $T$ has no models, then $T\models\sigma\wedge\neg\sigma$ is vacuously true, hence $T\vdash\sigma\wedge\neg\sigma$, a contradiction.

 Conversely suppose that version II is true and let $T\models\sigma$.
 Then there is no model of $T\cup\set{\neg\sigma}$, so $T\cup\set{\neg\sigma}$ is syntactically inconsistent.
 From our proposition on proofs by contradiction, we conclude that $T\vdash\sigma$.

-Thus proving the completeness theorem is really about building models.
-If $T$ is reasonable in the sense that it doesn't lead us to a contradiction, then it should be possible to build a universe in which $T$ is true.
-This sounds like a somewhat tall order!
+Thus, proving the completeness theorem is really about building a model.
+If $T$ is reasonable in the sense that we can't use the sentences of $T$ to deduce a contradiction, then it should be possible to *construct* a model of $T$, that is, a universe in which the sentences of $T$ are true.

+Maybe this makes some intuitive sense to you, but it should also sound like a difficult request.
+How will we begin to build the model of $T$?
 The BIG IDEA is to build the model using the terms of the language.
 In order to illustrate:

 **Example** Let $\mathcal L=\set{+,\times,0,1,<}$ and let $T$ be the standard axioms of arithmetic of the natural numbers (associativity, commutativity, and so on).
 Our model will include the terms $0$, $1$, $1+1$, $1+1+1$, and so on, pretty good substitutes for the actual natural numbers!
 Of course there are many other terms such as $1+0+0+1$, but our theory knows that this one is really equivalent to $1+1$.
 In other words, there is an equivalence relation on terms given by $\tau_1\sim\tau_2$ if and only if $T\vdash\tau_1=\tau_2$.